We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 For more setting options, we downloaded the app to our phone (although it’s not necessary for basic use).
 There, we could program the light to fade in and out at sunrise and sunset, adjust the timer, and more.
 And unlike other options on this list, it has a longer timer setting (up to 24 hours), so you can program it for longer cycles if needed.
 We found the app to be hard to use at first, but once we selected our grow light type, we had no trouble using it.

 It does require a little bit of work to make sure the lights hit your plants at the right angle without toppling over, but we found that this just takes a few minutes to adjust.
-Also, keep in mind that this grow light is designed for plants less than 12 inches tall, so you will need another option for larger plants.
+We like how wide a radius of light it produces for such a small grow light, making it good for small spaces but also able to cover a lot of plants at once.
+But keep in mind that this grow light is designed for plants less than 12 inches tall, so you will need another option for larger plants.

 Dimensions: 17 x 11 x 24 inches | Bulb Type: LED | Wattage: 5 watts